drkae456/end2end-encryptionChat/README.md

 - **Accessing the App**: Explains how to access the app on `localhost`.
 - **Stopping the App**: Instructions on how to stop the application.

-This README will guide users on how to run your encrypted chat application easily.

-Let me know if you need any further adjustments!
 ```